AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/edit-elements-in-an-email.md

    ![](assets/nineteen.png)

-1. Click the Video element, then the gear icon and select **Edit**.
+1. Click the Video element, then the gear icon and select **[!UICONTROL Edit]**.

    ![](assets/twenty.png)

-1. Paste in the video URL from Vimeo or YouTube.
+1. Paste in the video URL from [!DNL Vimeo] or YouTube.
 Then click out of the URL box for the preview to load.
-Alter the dimensions to suit your needs, add Alt Text (optional), then press **Insert**.
+Alter the dimensions to suit your needs, add [!UICONTROL Alt Text] (optional), then press **[!UICONTROL Insert]**.

    ![](assets/twentyone.png)